Biography Traces Political Mistakes And Personal Scars That Shaped Joe Biden

 On what Biden stood for in his early years in the Senate

 In his very early years as a senator, he was kind of a moving target politically.
-I mean, to be blunt about it, he was more concerned about being re-elected than he was about specific policy items.
+I mean, to be blunt about it, he was more concerned about being reelected than he was about specific policy items.
 The most acute example of that is that he had run for office as a progressive candidate on the side of civil rights, and he had played a bit part in some desegregation efforts in Wilmington, Del.
-And he got to the Senate and he was representing a district that had a large white suburban contingent who were very wary of court-ordered busing.
+And he got to the Senate, and he was representing a district that had a large white suburban contingent who were very wary of court-ordered busing.
 And they told him so.
 And there was a famous meeting that he went to in which parents in the suburbs, most of them white, of course, attacked him for being in favor of integration and civil rights efforts.
 And he turned on that issue and became the Senate's most forceful Democrat against court-ordered busing.

 On Biden's work on domestic issues